 I hope this article has given you ideas about music you could have for your wedding ceremony – but like I said, there are no rules!

-When you’re planning wedding ceremony music, I’d advise you to have a think about what sort of songs and atmosphere you want to create with the music before getting in touch – and then we can advise you on the best group of musicians to suit your requests.
+When you’re planning wedding ceremony music, I’d advise you first to have a think about what sort of songs and atmosphere you want to create with the music – and then we can advise you on the best group of musicians to suit your requests.
 We usually find there is a bit of back-and-forth when planning the wedding ceremony – but it’s actually a lot of fun planning the perfect entertainment.

 We love getting to know you when planning music for your wedding ceremony.
 Get in touch today with your live ceremony music ideas and we can start planning today!